ErikBjare/thesis/README.md

 My MSc thesis on "Classifying brain activity using low-cost biosensors and automated time tracking" (working title).

+It is very much a work-in-progress.
+Progress is tracked using the [GitHub Projects board](https://github.com/ErikBjare/thesis/projects/1).

 # Usage

+Setting it up:

+ - Ensure you have Python 3.7+ and `poetry` installed
- - Install dependencies using Poetry: `poetry install`
+ - Install dependencies with `poetry install`

+Collecting data:

+ - Run `eegwatch --help` for usage instructions

+Running classifier:

  - TODO

 # Writing